The people who joined the BBC boycott in solidarity with Gary Lineker

 The 38-year-old former Arsenal and England player was due to present Football Focus but said on Saturday morning that it “just doesn’t feel right going ahead with the show today”.

-Scott has presented The One Show and has worked alongside Lineker as a presenter of the BBC’s Sports Personality of the Year programme.
+Scott has presented The One Show and has worked alongside Lineker in the past as a presenter of the BBC’s Sports Personality of the Year programme.

 She was also a contestant on one of the corporation’s flagship entertainment shows, Strictly Come Dancing, in 2019.